 COVID-19 Testing for Travel – Testing for UK Arrivals

-Destination countries are placed on either the Red, Amber or Green List, subject to ongoing review by the Government.
+Destination countries are placed on either the Red List or are considered non-Red List or ‘rest of the world’ destinations, subject to ongoing review by the Government.
 Each list has its own set of requirements for Covid-19 testing and quarantine post-travel that travellers must adhere to and include in their travel plans.
-To check whether your intended destination is list on one of the Green, Amber or Red lists, check the latest Government guidance.

 |Complete a Passenger Locator Form||✓||✓||✓|